 - The advanced online guitar tuner: This type of tuner offers a few options.
 By selecting the type of tuning you would like, the tuner then actually tells you the notes to play on an open guitar string.
 Note: this type of tuner actually allows the listener to record their favourite tunings and to set other sounds like distorted guitar notes or nylon strings.

-- An online guitar tuner for the fender: A good option for guitar lessons, this model shows the guitar head in its entirety and is really ideal for beginners.
+- An online guitar tuner for Fender: A good option for those taking guitar lessons, this model shows the guitar head in its entirety and is really ideal for beginners.

 With Audio Capture